Neural-Model-Augmented Hybrid NMS-OSD Decoders for Near-ML in Short Block Codes: Experimental Results and Complexity Analysis

+Omitting the FER attributed to UDEs for simplicity, for the NMS-OSD hybrid scheme, denote $F_n$ as the FER of NMS and $F_o$ as the FER of OSD when processing NMS decoding failures.
+The comprehensive FER of the hybrid scheme is $F_{hb} = F_n F_o$, while its BER is approximated as $\frac{1-R}{2} F_{hb}$, assuming half the length of the LRB contains erroneous bits and omitting the at-most $p$ bits in the MRB due to incorrectly decoded codewords by OSD.

-The average complexity $C_{HB}$ of a hybrid scheme in sequential order can be expressed as \cite{baldi2016use}:
+At a given SNR, the average complexity $C_{hb}$ of a sequentially hybrid scheme is expressed as \cite{baldi2016use}:

-where $\rho$ is the FER of the component iterative decoder (ID) when UDEs are negligible.
+where $C_{n}$ and $C_o$ denote the complexity of NMS and OSD, respectively.
 Following \cite{baldi2016use}, the average number of binary operations (BOPS) for LDPC codes is estimated as

 where $q=6$ quantization bits are assumed, $d_v$ is the average column weight of $\mathbf{H}$, and $R$ is the code rate.
 The complexity of OSD based on the generator matrix $\mathbf{G}$ is assumed equal to that based on the PCM $\mathbf{H}$.
-For BCH and RS codes, additional factors such as redundant $\mathbf{H}_o$ and input dilation must be considered when approximating $C_{NMS}$.
-Complexity contributions from DIA, SWA, and potential UDE models are also included in the hybrid scheme.
+Concerning the approximation of $C_n$ for BCH and RS codes, the complexity ratio $C_r$ defined in the previous section should be treated as the multiplier of $C_n$ associated with baseline NMS when accounting for the computational load imposed by additional factors such as $I_s$ and $I_r$.
+Complexity contributions from DIA, SWA, and potential UDE models are also included in the hybrid scheme, though the deliberate design pursuing simplicity of the NN structures justifies omitting them from complexity calculations.

-Fig.~\ref{fig:hybrid_complexity} compares the average complexity of various hybrid schemes under similar FER performance.
-For the LDPC (128,64) code, the proposed NMS-DDS2 requires significantly fewer BOPS than NMS+MRB(4) \cite{baldi2016use}, where MRB(4) is an order-4 OSD variant.
-In the high-SNR region, both schemes converge to the complexity of NMS alone, since $\rho$ in \eqref{weighted_complexity} becomes negligible.
-For the BCH (127,99) code, the weighted sum of FLOPS (scaled by $q=6$) and BOPS reported for HOSD \cite{bailon2022concatenated} is much lower than our scheme in the high-SNR region, benefiting from the dominance of a simple HDD as the first-stage decoder.
+Fig.~\ref{fig:hybrid_complexity} compares the average complexity of various hybrid schemes under similar FER performance in terms of BOPS.
+For the LDPC (128,64) code, the proposed NMS-DDS2 requires significantly fewer BOPS than NMS+MRB(4) \cite{baldi2016use}.
+In the high-SNR region beyond 3.5 dB, both schemes converge to the dominant NMS complexity alone, since $F_n$ in \eqref{weighted_complexity} becomes negligible.
+For the BCH (127,99) code, the BOPS for HOSD--estimated from the reported weighted sum of FLOPS \cite{bailon2022concatenated} scaled by $q=6$--is much lower than our scheme in the high-SNR region, benefiting from the dominance of a simple HDD as the first-stage decoder.

-Latency is highly platform and implementation dependent.
-For example, a soft implementation for the BCH (127,64) code with a batch size of $10^3$ sequences decoded in parallel showed a worst-case latency of 13.7 ms for NMS versus 0.67 ms for a benchmark quasi-NMS decoder (which replaces min operations with tanh and inverse tanh functions) on a TPU accelerator of Colab.
-In contrast, the elapsed time per sequence was 21 ms on an i7-6700HQ CPU.
-The faster quasi-NMS benefits from uniform operations without sequence-specific optimizations, despite its much higher complexity.
-Profiling revealed that the standard NMS was primarily hindered by memory latency during min-term operations.
-However, this conclusion may reverse on FPGA or ASIC hardware, where complexity and clock cycles dominate.